-The mandatory terms of s 98(3), “a court must revoke”, are to be contrasted with the terms of s 98(2), “ a court may”, which govern the revocation of a s 9 bond under the Crimes (Sentencing Procedure) Act: DPP (NSW) v Burrow NSWSC 433 at .
+The mandatory terms of s 98(3), “a court must revoke”, are to be contrasted with the terms of s 98(2), “ a court may”, which previously governed the revocation of what was a s 9 bond under the Crimes (Sentencing Procedure) Act: DPP (NSW) v Burrow NSWSC 433 at .

-In DPP v Nouata NSWSC 72 at and DPP (NSW) v Burrow NSWSC 433 at , it was held that the magistrate erred by failing to make findings referred to in s 98(3)(a) and (b) during call-up proceedings in which it was decided that no action would be taken on the breach of a s 12 bond.
+In DPP v Nouata NSWSC 72 at and DPP (NSW) v Burrow NSWSC 433 at , it was held that the magistrate erred by failing to make findings referred to in s 98(3)(a) and (b) during call-up proceedings where it was decided no action would be taken on the breach of a s 12 bond.

 [5-782] Decision whether to revoke s 12 bond

 In DPP (NSW) v Cooke (2007) 168 A Crim R 379 at , the Court of Appeal held that when a sentencer is deciding whether “good reasons” exist within the terms of s 98(3)(b), the principal consideration is the conduct giving rise to the failure to comply with the conditions of the bond and whether that conduct can be excused.
 Good reasons may include extenuating circumstances which explain the behaviour giving rise to the breach: DPP (NSW) v Cooke at .